Terms & Conditions

 The Merchant using the API interface must at all times fully comply with the then current PCI-DSS rules and on MMG's first request demonstrate such compliance and provide its valid certification of its compliance.
 If the Merchant cannot prove the compliancy to the PCI-DSS rules or its certification/compliancy becomes invalid, Merchant will notify MMG immediately.
 MMG has the right to immediately suspend Transaction processing for Merchant in case MMG has any indication that Merchant is not compliant with the PCI-DSS standards which Merchant cannot immediately prove to be not founded.
 Merchant shall fully indemnify and hold MMG harmless from any losses, claims (including applied Fines by the Scheme Owners), costs or damage MMG incurs as a result of Merchant's breach of this obligation.

 The Merchant shall be solely responsible for the installation, servicing, maintenance, security and operation of the equipment and software needed to connect to the Payment Interface and submit Transactions for processing by MMG.
-MMG provides standard software modules and installation guides to the Merchant to help enable the connection to the Payment Interface and may provide software tooling to interact with POS Terminals provided or approved by MMG to connect to the API.
+MMG provides standard software modules and installation guides to the Merchant to help enable the connection to the Payment Interface.
 MMG shall ensure its input is provided in a professional manner, but Merchant remains responsible to ensure the correct implementation and use of the Services in its own systems in accordance with the then current installation and usage instructions and software updates provided by MMG.

-MMG may also provide Merchant with software building blocks (such as software libraries) to enable Merchant to create applications to interact with MMG provided or MMG approved POS Terminals.
+MMG may also provide Merchant with software building blocks (such as software libraries) to enable Merchant to create applications to interact with MMG provided.
 Support by MMG with respect to the use of such tooling and software building blocks and the applications created therewith, is not included in the Services of MMG and such tools are provided on an "as is" basis without any warranty.

 4.5 MERCHANT INTEGRATION RESPONSIBILITY